 In collaboration with health consultants, KIT Royal Tropical Institute developed an analysis method and monitoring and evaluation tools for measuring the effectiveness of tuberculosis detection innovations.

 Improving case detection in poor and vulnerable populations

 Tuberculosis (TB) remains a major cause of morbidity and mortality.
-Globally more than four million people with tuberculosis remain undiagnosed each year.
+Globally more than three million people with TB remain undiagnosed each year.
 This situation will not change without increased efforts and diverse targeted strategies.

 TB REACH is a funding mechanism that aims to increase early TB case detection in poor and vulnerable populations.
 It supports the development and piloting of new strategies and tools to improve identification and treatment.
 So far over one hundred pilot projects have been funded and more are planned.

 KIT monitors and evaluates the results of these initiatives.
 We also analyse the combined effects of the pilot schemes and draw lessons for future projects.
 A crucial aspect of this is enabling project managers to evaluate their own results and adapt their initiatives accordingly.